cityangel3/Artificial_Intelligence_basic/README.md

 Artificial Intelligence Basic
 =
-This project's are my coursework for Basic AI(cse4185-01).
+These project's are my coursework for Basic AI(cse4185-01).
 Do not take it as hw please.

 project1